 Diversity at Bank Street

-The School for Children makes a genuine effort to recruit and retain children, families, and faculty from diverse racial and ethnic backgrounds in order to reflect the diversity of our multicultural society.
+The School for Children makes a concerted effort to admit families and hire faculty from diverse backgrounds in order to reflect the diversity of our multicultural society.
 This effort is consistent with the progressive idea that schools should represent the demographics of the society in which they exist.
-At the same time, our School needs to be a place in which children, faculty, and families are actively engaged with the conflicting and changing ideas and values of a democracy, and with what schooling means for each individual and group, and how this affects teaching and learning in the School for Children.
+Our school is also a place where children, faculty and families actively engage with the changing ideas and values of a democracy, with what schooling means for each individual and group, and how this affects teaching and learning.

-Affinity Groups bring together people whose particular perspective is not commonly understood and appreciated (e.g., gender, family structure, race and ethnicity, physical ability, learning styles, etc.).
-The groups provide these people with a venue to identify ways they can be better represented in the culture of the school; they also help them develop a deeper sense of belonging.
-At Bank Street, we listen to and encourage children as well as adults.
-We support the initiatives of the Affinity Groups because of their contribution to the well-being of its members and their children.
-These groups help provide the School with a better understanding of issues of diversity and inclusion, and their impact on the children’s curricula.
-Affinity Groups meet regularly.
-Some meetings are for members only; others are open to the community at large.
-The following are the present Affinity Groups in the School:
+Affinity Groups bring together people whose identity-based perspectives are sometimes misunderstood or under-represented.
+Affinity groups provide spaces to share common experiences and identify ways in which members can be better represented in the culture of the school.
+We have affinity groups for children and adults, which meet regularly and, in many cases, provide programming for the community.
+The school supports the initiatives of the Affinity Groups because of their contribution to the well-being of their members and the larger community.
+These groups provide the school with a better understanding of diversity and inclusion, and their impact on the children’s experiences here.
+The following are the current Affinity Groups in the School:

 Parents of Children of Color (POCOC)

 Parents of Children of Color is a coalition of parents whose goals are to identify common experiences and concerns and share solutions that enable them and their children to navigate more effectively experiences around racial identity, both in and out of school.
 POCOC meets monthly and sponsors regular programming for the entire Bank Street community.